francescodellavalle/HyperGraphCAG/README.md

 ## ⚙️ System Architecture

-The system is composed of three main phases:

 ### 1. Knowledge Construction
 Domain-specific documents are segmented into text chunks.
 A language model extracts entities and relations to build a **knowledge hypergraph**, where each hyperedge connects two or more entities through a descriptive relation.